< Back to blog

 How to use technology to enhance the process

-There are several ways to use technology to enhance the 5 step sales process.
-However, the most powerful way to do so is with an activity tracker like Method:CRM
+There are several ways to use technology to enhance the five-step sales process.
+However, the best way to do so is with an activity tracker like Method:CRM.

-A critical part of any company’s success, here’s the 5 step sales process you need to follow to grow your business.
+Knowing the answer to, “What are the 5 steps of the sales process?” is a critical part of any company’s success.
+Here’s the five-step sales process you need to follow to grow your business.

-1. Prospecting – Look for and find prospects who are similar to your best customers.
+• Prospecting – Find prospects who are similar to your best customers.

-2. Qualification – Use qualifying questions to prioritize your leads.
+• Qualification – Ask qualifying questions to prioritize your leads.

 To close out this blog, let’s review an example of the sales process.
 Let’s say you’re a wholesaler seeking the right distribution channel.

-• Next, research if these prospective distributors are able to retail your wholesale products.
-They might not have sufficient funds, or direct access to the markets that you target.
+2. Next, research if these prospective distributors are able to retail your wholesale products.
+They might not have sufficient funds or direct access to the markets that you target.
 Or, they might just not be interested in what you wholesale.

-• Then comes your final pitch.
-This is all about giving them a feeling of security regarding your business.
-Ultimately, leave them to their own devices, but make sure to reiterate just how much they would benefit from choosing you.
+4. Then comes your final pitch.
+This is all about giving your leads a feeling of security about your business.
+Ultimately, leave them to make their choice, but make sure to reiterate just how much they would benefit from choosing you.

-The 5 step sales process outlines the process from prospect to paying customer.
+The sales process outlines the process from prospect to paying customer.
 It’s designed to help you figure out the best ways to acquire new customers.
-The steps to the sales process are as follows:
+If you’re wondering, “What are the 5 steps of the sales process?” they are:

 Real-estate entrepreneur Grant Cardone developed the 5 step sales process.